zed-industries/zed/docs/src/themes.md

 You can store new themes locally, by placing them in the `~/.config/zed/themes` directory.

 For example, to create a new theme called `my-cool-theme`, you can create a file called `my-cool-theme.json` in that directory.
 It will be available in the theme selector the next time Zed loads.

-You can find a lot of themes at [zed-themes.com](https://zed-themes.com).
+Find more themes at [zed-themes.com](https://zed-themes.com).

 ## Theme Development